CUBRID/cubrid-testtools/CTP/README.md

 	  ```
 	* Please open the ``URL`` with your browser.

-- SHELL
+- **SHELL**
   - Prepare
-	* Use one server as controller to checkout CTP
+	* Use one server as controller to checkout CTP, and test node may be one or more, they will be controlled by controller, and CTP must be deployed on each node, controller and test node can not be deployed on one server machine.
-	* Checkout test case from our GitHun project or make your own test cases on testing node, and the current CTP does not support controller is same server machine with testing node.
 	* Checkout CTP on testing node for ``SHELL`` case .
-	* Config configuration files, for **Shell** test, you can prepare one configuration file for your testing which is named as ``shell_template_for_[category_name].conf`` or ``shell_template.conf``, and can tune parameters of your configuration file.
 	* Set ``port`` for broker, cubrid_port_id and ha, you can choose to configure default common port for all instance or configure port for each instance node.
 	* Set instance node for testing environment, it should cover ``host``, ``sshd port``, ``username`` and ``password``, and start with ``env.``, end with ``host, port, user, pwd`` keywords.
 	* Set ``main.testcase.root`` for case root directory.